zaphosting/docs/docs/fivem-txadmin-discord-bot.md

 ## Introduction
-The txAdmin panel brings a lot of features for your FiveM or RedM server, including a Discord bot integration.
+The txAdmin panel brings a lot of features for your FiveM server, including a Discord bot integration.
 In this guide, we will show you how to set the Discord bot up and how to use it.

 <InlineVoucher />